bookercodes/pusher-chatkit-tut/README.md

 You'll never have to worry about scale or infrastructure, we take care of it all for you.

 Perhaps the best way to learn Chatkit is to start building, so I highly reccomend you follow along.
-Along the way, you'll best practices when using Chatkit with React.
+Along the way, you'll learn best practices when using Chatkit with React.

 ## Setting up the developer environment